 Participants are 100% vested in their participant contributions and rollovers, if any.
 Effective January 1, 2008, employer contributions for all employees hired on or after January 1, 2008 are subject to a six-year vesting schedule.
 Participants in the Plan hired on or prior to December 31, 2007 have an immediate and fully vested interest in the portion of the account relating to employer contributions and may, upon resignation from or discharge by the employer, withdraw their entire account balance.
-Forfeitures in the amount of \$346,929 and \$552,521 as of December 31, 2012 and 2011, respectively, were available to offset future employer contributions or plan administrative expenses at the discretion of the Company.
+The vesting schedule of employer contributions for employees covered by collective bargaining agreements are specified by that particular agreement.
+Forfeitures in the amount of \$68,778 and \$346,929 as of December 31, 2013 and 2012, respectively, were available to offset future employer contributions or plan administrative expenses at the discretion of the Company.